In this post, you’ll learn how to approach the “Orient” phase of OODA during your investigation.

-• It consists of four phases that continue to repeat and provide feedback.
-The idea is to quickly iterate through them faster than your adversary and therefore make decisions faster than them and answer your IQs quickly.
+This series is about making the numerous decisions that need to occur in that process using the OODA loop.
+OODA is a decision-making model that is natural to many people but also formalized to help optimize processes.
+It consists of four phases that continue to repeat and provide feedback.
+The idea is to quickly iterate through them faster than your adversary, enabling you to make decisions and answer your IQs faster than them as well.

 What’s OODA again?